foobaz/lossypng/README.md

 seconds.

 ###Improvements
+If a PNG file has gamma information it is ignored and discarded.
+Output images will therefore render lighter or darker than they should.
+Gamma information should be taken into account, or at least preserved, but the PNG codec in Go's standard library does not offer this functionality.

 For some applications, all transparent pixels in the image must remain fully transparent.
 An option that leaves all transparent pixels untouched would help.